Oliver81594/Encode-text-in-images--Steganographic-web-app/README.md

 2. Encryption
 3. Password protection

-If you have any ideas or see any bugs please contact me via email on: olimail111@gmail.com
+If you have any ideas, see any bugs or want to contribute please contact me via email on: olimail111@gmail.com